 Are the rules of the road different on a rental e-scooter?

 No: rental e-scooter users are subject to the same rules as any other road user.

-Mobile phone use is banned and riding under the influence of drink or drugs will lead to prosecution.
+That means mobile phone use is banned and riding under the influence of drink or drugs will lead to prosecution.
 You are not allowed to ride an e-scooter on the pavement.

-You aren’t allowed to carry a passenger on an e-scooter and there are some weight restrictions that must be adhered to.
-Refer to the hirer for details of these because they can vary.
+You aren’t allowed to carry a passenger and there are some weight restrictions that must be adhered to.
+The operator of the rental scheme will provide more details of these, usually through their smartphone app.

-There are currently more than 50 towns and cities across England taking part in e-scooter trials.
-However, there are no trials at the moment in Scotland, Wales or Northern Ireland.
+There are currently more than 30 towns and cities across England taking part in e-scooter trials.

 So long as you meet the requirements to ride, the e-scooter will be released and you can get on your way.